HTTP-RPC/Kilo/README.md

 Nested structures (i.e. list and maps contained within other lists or maps) are supported.

 `Map` implementations must use `String` values for keys. `List` and `Map` types are not required to support random access; iterability is sufficient.
-Iterator-only, or "forward-scrolling", implementations can simply implement the `iterator()` method and throw `UnsupportedOperationException` from collection accessor methods such as `get()` and `size()`.
+Iterator-only, or "forward-scrolling", implementations (such as the `ResultSetAdapter` class discussed later) can simply implement the `iterator()` method and throw `UnsupportedOperationException` from collection accessor methods such as `get()` and `size()`.

 ### Auto-Closeable Types
 `List` and `Map` types that implement `java.lang.AutoCloseable` will be automatically closed after their values have been written to the output stream.
 This allows service implementations to stream response data rather than buffering it in memory before it is written.

-For example, the `ResultSetAdapter` class discussed below wraps an instance of `java.sql.ResultSet` and exposes its contents as an auto-closeable list of map values.
+For example, the `ResultSetAdapter` class wraps an instance of `java.sql.ResultSet` and exposes its contents as an auto-closeable list of map values.
 Calling `close()` on the list closes the underlying result set, ensuring that database resources are not leaked.

 ### Request Metadata
 `WebRPCService` provides a set of protected methods that allow an extending class to obtain additional information about a request that is not included in the method arguments: